 I've managed to get myself to a country where there is no St. Patrick's Day Parade -- not even an Irish embassy, just an honorary consulate.
 I suspect March 17 will be a little quieter than I'm used to.

-I am alive and well and enjoying Amman -- and so…Continue
+I am alive and well and enjoying Amman -- and so far, Amman seems to be enjoying me.

 DOMHNAIGH -- On March 5, 1921 during the Irish War of Independence, an ambush by the Irish Volunteers at Clonbanin, Co.
 Cork killed British General Hanway Cumming and twelve other British soldiers.
-Seán…Continue
+Seán Moylan, commander of the North Cork Flying Column, had…Continue